 In recent years, the construction industry has seen a sustainable shift towards a circular economy.
 It strives for a closed-loop system that reuses, recycles, and reduces waste, which can significantly lower the environmental impact.
 A focus on the demolition process is thus crucial to achieving sustainable construction.

-In parallel : What Are the Latest Innovations in Building Insulation for Energy Conservation?
+In the same genre : What Are the Latest Innovations in Building Insulation for Energy Conservation?

 Before diving into the strategies to reduce the environmental impact of demolition, it’s essential to understand the extent of the issue.
 CDW constitutes a significant portion of total waste generated annually.
 According to research on Google Scholar and Crossref, it can reach up to 30-40% of all waste produced in developed countries.